CloudBroker/cbp-cli/README.md

   Project management
 * Andrey Sereda <<andrey.sereda@scaletools.com>>:
   Lead developer, maintainer
-* Maxim Malgin <<svkmax@gmail.com>>:
-  Contribution in Tags, Fees and Costs management
-* Arthur Karganyan <<artur.karganyan@scaletools.com>>:
-  Contribution in code cleanup and optimization

 ## Licensing

-Copyright 2013 CloudBroker GmbH, Zurich, Switzerland
+Copyright 2014 CloudBroker GmbH, Zurich, Switzerland

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.